NaamaGutfroind/ai-learning-platform/README.md

 npm install
 Configure your .env file (API keys, Mongo URI, etc.).

-Populate Database (Crucial Step): To make the evaluation process easier, run the setup script to populate the database with categories, sub-categories, and demo users:
+Populate Database (Crucial Step):  run the Setup Script (npm run setup) To ensure a smooth evaluation experience, the project includes a data seeding script.
+Running this script accomplishes three things:

+Schema Ready: It populates the MongoDB with initial Categories and Sub-categories.

+Instant Testing: It creates Demo Users (both Admin and Student) so you can log in immediately without manual registration.

+Full Visibility: It provides enough sample data so the Admin Dashboard and Global History features are populated and easy to review.

 Bash